 Another interesting aspect is the fact that when it comes to the actual development of the Chieftain, the literature about it is largely inconsistent.
 Some reputable authors mention certain changes that others don’t, and in the end it is quite difficult to actually model the vehicle with complete historical accuracy because of the conflicting resources.
 This is an issue every game designer looking to model the Chieftain for their game has to face and it doesn’t just affect the Mk.6, but all the sub-types of the vehicle as well.

 In Armored Warfare

 In Armored Warfare the Chieftain Mk.6 is a special Tier 5 Main Battle Tank that will not be sold or unlocked like a regular vehicle.
-Instead, it is currently available by the means of Streamer, Youtuber and Blogger giveaways.
-However, in the future the players will be able to obtain it by other means as well, such as conventions, player gatherings or charity events.
+Instead, it is currently available by the means of your favourite Streamer, Youtuber and Blogger giveaways, although in the future the players will be able to obtain it by other means as well, such as conventions, player gatherings or charity events.

 It has two distinctive features compared to the regular Tier 5 Mk.5 variant:

 - A level 5 crew

 When it comes to modules, the Chieftain Mk.6 is identical to the stock Mk.5 Chieftain with the exception of unlocked retrofits (two armor slots, one universal slot and one firepower slot), the smoke grenade launcher and the improved fire control system.
 The armor is identical as well, as is the performance – though players may notice the improved characteristics of the Mk.6 in the garage compared to a newly-unlocked Mk.5, but these perceived differences are caused by the presence of the level 5 crew.